cdelker/schemdraw/docs/usage/start.rst

 *******

 When run in a Jupyter notebook, the schematic will be drawn to the cell output after the `with` block is exited.
-If your schematics pop up in an external window, set Matplotlib to inline mode before importing schemdraw:
+If your schematics pop up in an external window, and you are using the Matplotlib backend, set Matplotlib to inline mode before importing schemdraw:

 .. code-block:: python